samsquire/webgetopts/README.md

 # ToDo

+* Add support for JSON and REST APIs.
+* Generate MAN pages.
 * Make a node package that creates ~/.webgetopts and puts template there and updates paths properly.
 * Merging getopts of multiple pages.
 * Support login techniques (OAuth etc), persist session, autologin etc